Azure/azure-iot-sdks/c/doc/SDK_cross_compile_example.md

 export CXX=arm-linux-androideabi-g++
 ```

-### Cross/compiling libuuid
+### Cross-compiling libuuid

-UNfortunately, the Azure sdk libraries need the presence of a library not included in the android toolchain support binaries.
+Unfortunately, the Azure sdk libraries need the presence of a library not included in the android toolchain support binaries.
 So, you have to download it from <https://sourceforge.net/projects/libuuid/>.

 Untar the libuuid archive in your home directory, obtaining a new folder similar to `~/libuuid-x.x.x`.
 Then type following commands>